solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 Getting back to Solita, its practices are partly a community effort, partly developed by our current and ex coordinators of trainings.
 Timo Lehtonen (Tampere), Patrik Marjanen (Helsinki), and Anna Rautiainen (ex-coordinator) deserve a mention here, first and foremost.
 Cheers and thank you!

-Timo and Anna, who is now working with community culture at [Great place to work institution](http://www.greatplacetowork.fi/), would confirm that the topic of trainings is a bit controversial in the corporate world.
+Our coordinators would confirm that the topic of trainings is a bit controversial in the corporate world.
 To cut a long story short, employer and employee interests diverge by definition.
 Learning is not directly productive in the traditional sense.
 Also, resources of an organisation must limit its available educational policies.

 ![problem cycling](/img/ninja-berries/cycling.png)